janpfeifer/goshot/README.md

    * Save image to a file (Control+S), to include somewhere.
    * Share image in Google Drive (Control+G) with a URL that you can paste, for instance, in a bug report.

+* For Linux and Windows only for now. (*)

+(*) Anyone willing to contribute with a MacOS port?
+Maybe in Chromebooks as well ?

 ## Configuring Global Shortcut (Hotkey)

 ### Windows